February 28, 2023

 If you’re interested in finding an on-campus job, the first place to start is generally the college career center at your school.
 They can help explain any roles that are available, and provide resources.

-Some smaller schools may not have a career center, but most should at least have an online job board.
+Some smaller schools may not have a career center, but most will have an online job board.

 2. Off-campus jobs